 7 minute video showing Process Mineralogy '14 at the Vineyard Hotel

-Papers will be published as an unrefereed Proceedings on a USB Memory Stick, and selected papers will be published, after peer-review, in a special Process Mineralogy issue of Minerals Engineering journal.
+Papers were published as an unrefereed Proceedings on a USB Memory Stick, and selected papers will be published, after peer-review, in a special Process Mineralogy virtual issue of Minerals Engineering journal.

 ZEISS ran a pre-conference workshop on Sunday 18th November at the conference venue, the Vineyard Hotel, from 1pm – 4.30pm.